A version of this article was originally published in November 2012.

-This is definitely the highlight of our holiday season and with each Christmas Eve, which is the day Elfie goes back to the North Pole to stay until next year, the kids tell him goodbye and we talk about all the fun memories we’ve had with him over the past couple of weeks.
+Elfie's antics are definitely the highlight of our holiday season, and with each Christmas Eve (the day Elfie goes back to the North Pole to stay until next year), the kids tell him goodbye and talk about all the fun memories we’ve had with him over the past weeks.

-Our sneaky lil’ Elfie Rojo was found in the children’s shower up on the towel rack this morning.
+Our sneaky li'l Elfie Rojo was found in the children’s shower up on the towel rack this morning.
 Elfie looked like he had just finished taking a bath and flossing his teeth.
-For this set up, I took an old rag and fashioned it around Elfie’s head and then slipped in a flossing stick for good measure.
+For this setup, I took an old rag and fashioned it around Elfie’s head — and then slipped in a flossing stick for good measure.
 Of course, upon finding him, I commented on how it looked like Elfie was trying to remind the children to take baths at night and to keep their teeth brushed so they won’t get cavities.
-Not all of Elfie’s pranks have to be silly; with some of them I try to throw in a life lesson or two.
+Not all of Elfie’s pranks have to be silly; why not throw in a life lesson or two?

 Elfie was found in my daughter’s room riding one of her butterfly decorations that hangs from the ceiling.
-Our family had just recently watched the movie Avatar so the kids thought that Elfie looked just like Jake Sully, the main character in the movie, riding one of the mountain banshees.
+Our family had just recently watched the movie Avatar, so the kids thought Elfie looked just like Jake Sully, the main character in the movie, riding one of the mountain banshees.

-In this Elf on a the Shelf idea, the kids found Elfie making “snow” angels on the kitchen table and didn’t know whether to laugh or worry that Elfie would be in trouble.
-I pretended to be scolding Elfie for making such a mess, but the kids defended him and happily agreed to clean up the snow (aka flour) so that he wouldn’t get in trouble.
+In this Elf on the Shelf idea, the kids found Elfie making “snow” angels on the kitchen table and didn’t know whether to laugh or worry Elfie would be in trouble.
+I pretended to be scolding Elfie for making such a mess, but the kids defended him and happily agreed to clean up the "snow" (aka flour) so that he wouldn’t get in trouble.
 Here’s a little tip: Double-sided tape helps to get your elf’s hands to stay where you need them.
 Or you can always try this bendy-elf DIY.

-Once again, Elfie Rojo was quite the prankster on this day!
-He decided to take down all of our Christmas stockings and switch them out for each family member’s underwear.
+Once again, Elfie Rojo was quite the prankster on this day.
+He decided to take down all our Christmas stockings and switch them out for each family member’s underwear.
 Maybe he wanted to start a new trend?
-The kids thought this was quite hilarious!
-I was a bit mortified when my neighbor decided to pay me a visit and my undies were out for the world to see.
+The kids thought this was quite hilarious.
+I was, however, a bit mortified when my neighbor decided to pay us a surprise visit and my undies were out for the world to see.

-I have a little doll bed that I use for my newborn photography sessions but Elfie thought it made for the perfect snuggle spot for him to read a book in front of our Christmas tree.
-I think we bought this little Christmas board book from the dollar store but it was the perfect size for Elfie to read.
-This can also be a good reminder for children who are at a reading age to practice their reading.
+I have a little doll bed that I use for my newborn photography sessions, but Elfie thought it made for the perfect snuggle spot for him to read a book in front of our Christmas tree.
+I think we bought this extra-tiny Christmas board book from the dollar store; it was the perfect size for Elfie to read.
+This elf setup can also be a good reminder for children to practice their own reading.

 This one was a bit difficult to do.
-I knew the boys had to be completely asleep for this one since I was going to be setting this up in their room.
+I knew the boys had to be completely asleep, since I was going to be setting this up in their room.
 I hung ribbon from the ceiling to the other end of the wall and then taped Elfie’s hand to a candy cane creating a zip line.
-We had recently spent a weekend at the Longhorn River Ranch where there was a zip line over the river which the kids really wanted to do but it was just too high for them.
-The kids thought it was neat that at least Elfie got to zip line even though they didn’t get to this past summer!
+We had recently spent a weekend at the Longhorn River Ranch, where there's a zip line over the river; the kids really wanted to do it, but it was just too high for them.
+They thought it was neat that at least Elfie got to zip line.

-After searching and searching that morning for Elfie Rojo, my daughter finally found him in the freezer holding an ice cream cone!
-The cone was one of the little food items that was a part of my daughter’s kitchen play set.
+After searching and searching that morning for Elfie Rojo, my daughter finally found him in the freezer — holding an ice cream cone.
+(The cone was one of the little food items that were a part of my daughter’s kitchen play set.)

-I hung the tail end of a Santa hat into the kitchen cabinet and then sat Elfie into the mouth cut out of the beard attachment.
-Not sure Elfie fooled any of us with his disguise but the children thought it was funny.
-This made it difficult getting to our plates and bowls in the cabinet since you aren’t supposed to touch or move Elfie, but we managed for one day.
+I hung the tail end of a Santa hat in the kitchen cabinet and then sat Elfie into the mouth cut out of the beard attachment.
+Not sure Elfie fooled any of us with his disguise, but the children thought it was funny.
+Of course, this made it difficult getting to our plates and bowls in the cabinet (since we aren’t supposed to touch or move Elfie, remember?) but we managed for one day.

-All that traveling back and forth to the North Pole and back has made Elfie Rojo very tired so he decides to relax and have a fruity umbrella drink.
+All that traveling back and forth to the North Pole has made Elfie Rojo very tired, so he decided to relax and have a fruity umbrella drink.
 I hung a bandana between two poinsettias to make the hammock.
-The yellow game piece from our Trouble game became the glass and a toothpick with a small round piece of decorative paper became the drink umbrella.
+The yellow game piece from our Trouble game became the glass, and a toothpick with a small round piece of decorative paper became the drink umbrella.
 I think at this point, Mommy was ready for a little R&R too.

 This Elf on the Shelf idea was so much fun, but a little tricky to pull off.

 I woke up early one morning and painted red dots on the kids' noses about an hour before they typically wake up.
-I initially thought about using lipstick, but the thought of it smudging off during the night and getting on all the pillows, was not pleasant.
+I initially thought about using lipstick, but the thought of it smudging off during the night and getting on all the pillows was not pleasant.
 So I decided to use a washable craft paint instead.
-But then again, I struggled with the idea that the paint might still rub off in the middle of the night.
-So plan B, instead of painting their noses at the beginning of the night, I woke up early that morning and painted the red dots on about an hour before they typically wake up.
-At the most, if they did have that one last roll-over before getting out of bed it wouldn’t be too bad of a smudge and hopefully the paint would be dry within a minute or two after I applied it.
-I set up Elfie on the counter so when the kids walked into the living room they would see his note.
-The squeal of excitement from all three kids from this little red dot could be heard from the next house over!
+I set Elfie up on the counter so when the kids walked into the living room, they would see his note.
+The squeal of excitement from all three kids about this little red dot could be heard the next house over.

 Elfie Rojo, or should I say pirate Rojo, was found hiding in the kitchen cabinets in the Treasure Island skull mug my husband bought during one of his trips to Las Vegas.
 His pirate eye patch is made from a tiny piece of black craft paper and tied with some elastic string.

 Elfie brought his own red Santa bag with little gifts for everyone.
 Each child received small do-it-yourself Christmas ornaments to make that morning after breakfast.
 Note: These types of ornaments can be found fairly inexpensively at any craft store or dollar store.
 For Elfie’s Santa beard, I first cut a small paper beard.
 Next I pulled off tiny bits of cotton ball and rolled them into smaller balls to glue to the paper beard.
-And once again, a good sized piece of double sided tape kept the beard on Elfie’s face.
+And once again, a good-size piece of double-sided tape kept the beard on Elfie’s face.

 The children found Elfie perched up on one of our framed photos and he had drawn a silly mustache and other doodles on my oldest son’s picture.
-The kids thought this was a riot and laughed hysterically!
-I actually used a sharpie marker which I tested beforehand to make sure it would come off.
-However, if I would have had a dry erase marker, it would have worked better and saved me a little bit of scrubbing.
+The kids thought this was a riot and laughed hysterically.
+I actually used a Sharpie marker, which I tested beforehand to make sure it would come off.
+However, if I had a dry erase marker, it would have worked better and saved me a bit of scrubbing.

 Elfie Rojo and his friends stayed up late playing Twister.
-He was actually in a sitting position when I went to bed that night, but by morning time, he was slumped over.
-Fortunately I think it made him look more genuine because it looked like he couldn’t stay on his color and fell over which is fairly typical in the game of Twister when you’ve got arms and legs going everywhere and your balance is off.
+He was actually in a sitting position when I went to bed that night, but by morning, he was slumped over.
+Fortunately, I think it made him look more genuine because it looked like he couldn’t stay on his color and fell over — which is fairly typical in the game of Twister.

 I am so flattered!
 The kids found Elfie in my office taking pictures with my old Iloca camera.
-His models were five McDonald happy meal figurines.
+His models were five McDonald's Happy Meal figurines.

-Oh our crazy Elfie was found in the pantry this morning head down in a bag of half eaten chocolate chips in this Elf on the Shelf idea.
-This was actually a great cover up for me.
-You see, I love chocolate too and the night before I found myself eating chocolate chips by the handful and watching a movie.
-Thanks for taking one for the team Elfie and covering for a fellow chocoholic!
+Our crazy Elfie was found in the pantry this morning, head-down in a bag of half-eaten chocolate chips.
+This was actually a great cover for me.
+You see, I love chocolate too, and the night before, I found myself eating chocolate chips by the handful and watching a movie.
+Thanks for taking one for the team and covering for a fellow chocoholic, Elfie.

-Once again, Elfie Rojo proved very hard to find this particular morning.
-The kids searched and searched all over the house not realizing that he was outside!
-It looks like he was trying to hang Christmas lights on our house and also trying to drop a subtle hint to Daddy that it needed to be done.
-Being the little Elf that he is, he just couldn’t quite make it to the roof!
+Once again, Elfie Rojo proved very tough to find this particular morning.
+The kids searched and searched all over the house, not realizing he was outside.
+It looks like he was trying to hang Christmas lights on our house — and also trying to drop a subtle hint to us parents that it was time to get this done.
+But being the tiny elf that he is, he just couldn’t quite make it to the roof.

 And you'll see personalized content just for you whenever you click the My Feed .